elixir-bridge/elixir-bridge.github.io/03_Chatter/02-add-a-perisistence-layer.markdown

 end
 ```

-Next, we need to broadcast the messages to the channel. `Enum.each/2` will let us step through each item in the collection and reply with the `push/3` method:
+Next, we need to broadcast the messages to the channel so they show up in the message list.
+Elixir's `Enum.each/2` will let us step through each message returned by `recent_messages()` and send it as a new message to the channel with the `Channel.push/3` function.

 ```elixir
 def handle_info(:after_join, socket) do